jhajek/forge/_posts/2022-09-29-Installting-Graphite-and-Grafana-Ubuntu-20045.md

 # @1 because you can have multiple relay daemons
 sudo systemctl enable carbon-relay@1 sudo systemctl enable graphite-api

-# Commands to check the services' status
-sudo systemctl status carbon-cache
-# @1 because you can have multiple relay daemons
-sudo systemctl status carbon-relay@1 sudo systemctl status graphite-api
 ```

 ## How to Install Grafana